 The scary thing is that this water can cause breathing problems that get worse over time.
 In some cases, these breathing problems don’t strike until hours, or even days later—after the victim has fallen asleep.
 So-called “dry drowning” is actually pretty rare when you look at total deaths attributed to drowning, but this makes it no less disturbing.

 How does it kill?
 It basically asphyxiates the victim—depriving them of oxygen until they suffocate.

-While most heart attacks have a decent chance of waking their victims up before death occurs, the “widow maker” tends to be an exception.
-We have already mentioned heart attacks in general once on this list, but this particular type of infarction deserves its own spot.
+While most heart attacks have a decent chance of waking their victims up before death occurs, the “widowmaker” tends to be an exception.
+We’ve already mentioned heart attacks in general once on this list, but this particular type of infarction deserves its own spot.

 Why?
-Because it is among the deadliest types of heart attacks that can occur.
+Because it’s among the deadliest types of heart attacks that can occur.
 It happens when the left main artery, also known as the left anterior descending artery, gets blocked.
-A 100-percent blockage in this artery is almost always fatal without immediate emergency care—hence the nickname.
+A 100-percent blockage in this artery is almost always fatal without immediate emergency care, hence the nickname.

 How does it kill?
 Heart attacks with severe enough blockages result in damaged heart muscle.
 And if the muscle becomes too damaged to pump blood, the result can be fatal.

 Obstructive sleep apnea (OSA) is a sleep disorder in which the victim repeatedly stops and starts their breathing process during sleep.
 OSA is by far the most common type of sleep apnea, and as it turns out, it is also probably the most likely reason that a person may die in their sleep.